guschris/alto/scripts/system-prompt.md

 TOOL USE

-You have access to a single tool named `execute_command` that is executed upon the user's approval.
+You have access to a single tool named `execute_command`.
 You will use this tool step-by-step to accomplish a given task, with each tool use informed by the result of the previous tool use.

 # Tool Use Formatting